-I spend almost my entire day using some type of technology.
+I spend almost my entire day using some type of technology, especially in my dorm.
 It’s very rare to see me without at least two of my devices, and when working in my room, I’m often using three or more at once.
-While I do consider myself technology savvy- my major does have technology in the name, after all- I’m not using anything particularly advanced, and I have found that these devices can benefit students no matter what their major or skill level with technology is.
+While I do consider myself technology savvy, I’m not using anything particularly advanced, and I have found that these devices can benefit students no matter what their major or skill level with technology is.

-Here is a list of the devices I brought to college with me and what I use them for.
-Please note that I chose to exclude my E-Bot Pro and Eschenbach SmartLux, as I did not want to include assistive technology devices in this roundup.
+Here is a list of the dorm technology I brought to college with me and what I use them for.
+Please note that I chose to exclude assistive technology devices in this roundup.

 HP Sprout desktop computer